Peter Bergen: Books

 Bergen's Trump and His Generals: The Cost of Chaos was published in 2019.
 The Washington Post described it as "the best single account of Trump's foreign policy to date."
 In a 2019 interview at Fordham Law School, Bergen discussed the themes of Trump and His Generals.
 He examined the influence of senior military officers such as General James Mattis, Lieutenant General H.R.
 McMaster, and General John Kelly, and highlighted tensions between the generals and the president over strategic decisions, including the U.S. involvement in Afghanistan and Syria.
 He also addressed how the administration’s stance on NATO was shaped by Trump’s longstanding views about burden-sharing among allies and a broader desire to reduce American military commitments overseas.

 Bergen published The Rise and Fall of Osama bin Laden in 2021.
 Named one of the Best Nonfiction Books of the Year by the Los Angeles Times and Kirkus Reviews, in the New York Times, Louise Richardson, vice chancellor of Oxford University, wrote that the book is “Meticulously documented…fluidly written…replete with riveting detail…" In The Guardian, author and journalist Jason Burke said the biography offered readers "an authoritative and convincing portrait of a man whose misdeeds changed all our lives in many ways, none for the better."
 Burke stressed how Bergen leveraged newly disclosed documents from the Abbottabad raid to present a nuanced portrayal of Osama bin Laden's private life.

+His latest book, to be published around the 25th anniversary of 9/11 on September 8, 2026, is All the Presidents' Wars: Twenty-Five Years of America's War on Terror, which Kirkus Reviews gave a starred review, describing the book as "profoundly insightful."
+Foreign Affairs describes the book as "deeply reported" and "gripping" and urges "Every citizen--and especially those who will make U.S. policy in the future--should reckon with the primary lesson of All the Presidents' Wars: that legitimate fears and a quest for absolute security can lead a great power to overreach, with consequences no one can predict or easily reverse."
+In the New York Times, author Scott Anderson, wrote: "Quite early in “All the Presidents’ Wars,” the journalist Peter Bergen’s chronicle of the “war on terror,” the reader is likely to conclude that the groups of American officials who have presided over the past two and a half decades of conflict in the Middle East consist of idiots, fools or knaves.
+The further one progresses into this damning and meticulously researched book, the more this assessment seems confirmed."

-Documentaries, TV series, and podcasts
+Documentaries, TV series, and podcast

 Bergen has worked as a correspondent and producer for the National Geographic Channel, Discovery Channel, HBO, Showtime, and CNN Films.

 Bergen has been nominated four times for Emmy Awards – in 1994 (CNN), 2001 (National Geographic), 2006 (CNN), and 2018 (CNN).